KelvinTegelaar/CIPP/docs/user/usingcipp/endpointmanagement/applications.md

 * Assign to All Users
 * Assign to All Devices
 * Assign Globally (All Users / All Devices)
+* Delete Application

-## Current known issues / Limitations
+## Known Issues / Limitations

-There are currently no known issues with the List Applications page.
-If you have any issues, [please report this as a bug](https://github.com/KelvinTegelaar/CIPP/issues/new?assignees=&labels=&template=bug_report.md&title=BUG%3A+).
+There are no known issues with the List Applications page.
+If you have any issues, [please report a bug](https://github.com/KelvinTegelaar/CIPP/issues/new?assignees=&labels=&template=bug_report.md&title=BUG%3A+).